NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Blasting Beams.md

 * * *

 **Awakening** Your beams blast through targets.
-Instead of making an attack roll to damage a single creature within 30 feet, you can use Blasting Beams as a 2-action activity to damage all creatures in a 60-foot line, with a Reflex check save.
+Instead of making an attack roll to damage a single creature within 30 feet, you can use Blasting Beams as a 2-action activity to damage all creatures in a @Template\[line|distance:60\], with a Reflex check save.

 * * *